 And that brings me back to the point of these crazy ramblings … She was lucky for reasons I’ve thankfully never have had to consider.
 She had 3 sons who went to war and 3 sons who came back home to her.
-That was rare and she always stressed, it was a gift beyond measure … a gift to be cherished every moment of every day.
+That was very rare and she always stressed, it was a gift beyond measure … a gift to be cherished every moment of every day.

 How very different our expectations are now … how very much we have to be thankful for in every single day that we may not ever even think of.

 And so, in memory of a beautiful soul, of a beautiful, imperfectly perfect woman, and to end my ramblings, I’d like to say thank you, Lily Amelia for the stories and the time you shared with me, for the values you tried to teach me!